-A student may be withdrawn involuntarily if the University determines that the student represents a direct threat to the University Community by:
+A student may be withdrawn involuntarily if the University determines that the student represents a direct threat to the University Community by either of the following:

 When a Dean of Student Affairs, based on a student's conduct, actions or statements, has reasonable cause to believe that the student meets one or more of the criteria for involuntary withdrawal, he or she may initiate an assessment of the student's ability to safely participate in the University community.

 The Dean of Student Affairs in charge of the case, in consultation with a professional member of the Health and Wellness (Campus Counseling) staff initiates this assessment by first meeting with the student to:

 - review available information concerning the behavior and/or incidents which have caused concern;

 - provide the student an opportunity to explain the concerning behavior;